zbalkan/zbalkan.github.io/_posts/2025-01-25-wazuhevtx.md

 </rule>
 ```

 As I said, you would not want to do it in your production environment.
-Either pop up an [all-in-one (AIO) virtual machine using the OVA](https://documentation.wazuh.com/current/deployment-options/virtual-machine/virtual-machine.html) on your workstation, or have a dedicated test installation in your environment.
+Either pop up an [all-in-one (AIO) virtual machine using the OVA](https://documentation.wazuh.com/current/deployment-options/virtual-machine/virtual-machine.html) on your workstation or have a dedicated test installation in your environment.
 There's an alternative way, but I'll come to that later.

 ##### Step 3: Convert EVTX Logs to JSON